Cedar Rapids Real Estate Attorneys

 - Redeeming the property: To do this, you must pay off the total amount you owe before the foreclosure sale.

-Whether you choose to reinstate your loan, redeem the property, or pursue bankruptcy, you must consult a licensed attorney.
+Whether you choose to reinstate your loan or redeem the property, you must consult a licensed attorney.

 Other Cases We Handle